 - Inaccurate data – As you store data in multiple places, one department may update its records, but the other departments’ systems are not updated.

 - Inefficiency – If someone in accounting needs work order data, they either have to track down someone to provide it or they have to go in and out of multiple systems to access what they need.

 - Lack of collaboration – When a team member needs something, it’s likely that another department already has that data.
 Shared data allows collaboration that saves everyone time.

 - Poor customer service – If every point of contact with a customer has access to the same information, the customer will have a more consistent and streamlined experience.
 Team members will know of past issues, have all of their information, and can more effectively answer their questions.

 How to Eliminate Data Silos

 There’s really one major step to eliminate data silos in your business: Choose a software system that creates a centralized hub for your data.
 Now, this system doesn’t have to replace all other systems.
 However, it should ideally have the ability to integrate with any system it doesn’t replace.
-For example, Redlist offers software solutions for Field Services and Dispatch, Enterprise Asset Management, and Health, Safety, and Environmental (HSE).
+For example, Redlist offers software solutions for Field Service Management, Enterprise Asset Management, and Health, Safety, and Environmental (HSE).
 But, it also integrates with Quickbooks and several other systems you may already use.
 Additionally, you will want to consider the storage and accessibility of the software.
 Cloud storage is preferred because that makes your data accessible on any device.
 Redlist is a cloud-based mobile app with offline capabilities, which means your data is at your fingertips even if you have a poor cell signal.

 Once you choose your system, the real work begins.
 As you import your data, you will want to resolve duplicate entries and any inaccuracies.
 This will involve some verification of what data is accurate and what is out of date.
 Also, you need to ensure that you sync any remaining systems to integrate with your software.